katyo/ledb/ledb/README.md

 * Identifying documents using auto-incrementing integer primary keys.
 * Indexing any fields of documents using unique or duplicated keys.
 * Searching and ordering documents using indexed fields or primary key.
+* Selecting documents using complex filters with fields comparing and logical operations.
 * Updating documents using rich set of modifiers.
 * Storing documents into independent storages so called collections.
+* Flexible `query!` macro which helps write clear and readable queries.
 * Using [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) as backend for document storage and indexing engine.

 ## Usage example